-(2) The complainants' second plea is breach both of (a) the rule against retroactivity and of (b) the four-month rule.

-(a) The case law of the Tribunal and of other tribunals condemns the retroactive application of a decision adverse to a staff member.
+- (2) The complainants' second plea is breach both of (a) the rule against retroactivity and of (b) the four-month rule. - (a) The case law of the Tribunal and of other tribunals condemns the retroactive application of a decision adverse to a staff member.
 Being monthly, pay must be set before the month begins.
-Although the Assembly resolution was passed on 30 November 1984, the decision was not notified to the agencies until 12 December 1984, or after the start of the month in which it altered the classes of New York and of the other duty stations.

-(b) The four-month rule, though in force since 1964, has been taken over by the Commission.
-The index of Paris reached the qualifying point for class 4 on 1 April 1985 and since it stayed above that point for four months running the class of Paris should have risen to 4 on 1 August 1985.
-Even if the Commission's decision to introduce a new notional index and so a new class for Paris as from April 1985 was lawful, the lowering of the post adjustment ought not to have come into effect until four months later, on 1 September 1985.
+Although the Assembly resolution was passed on 30 November 1984, the decision was not notified to the agencies until 12 December 1984, or after the start of the month in which it altered the classes of New York and of the other duty stations. - (b) The four-month rule, which has been in force since 1964, has been taken over by the Commission.
+The index of Geneva reached the qualifying point for class 5 on 1 December 1984 and since it stayed above that point for four months running the class of Geneva should have risen to 5 on 1 April 1985.
+Even if the Commission's decision to introduce a new notional index and so a new class for Geneva as from April 1985 was lawful, the lowering of the post adjustment ought not to have come into effect until four months later, either on 1 September 1985, or, assuming that the introduction of a notional index was not a new decision but just the application of the one taken on 12 December 1984, not earlier than 1 May 1985 (four months after the 1st of the following month, January 1985).